Iapygians

-The Iapygians or Apulians (Iapyges, Iapygii) were an Indo-European-speaking people, dwelling in an eponymous region of the southeastern Italian Peninsula named Iapygia (modern Apulia) between the beginning of the first millennium BC and the first century BC.
-They were divided into three tribal groups: the Daunians, Peucetians and Messapians.
-They spoke Messapic, a language of Paleo-Balkan provenance.
+The Iapygians or Apulians (Iapyges, Iapygii) were an Indo-European-speaking people who inhabited Iapygia in southeastern Italy (modern Apulia), from the early first millennium BC until the first century BC.
+They were traditionally divided into three tribal groups: the Daunians, Peucetians and Messapians.

+Their culture developed following cross-Adriatic migrations of Balkan populations in the early first millennium BC, whose traditions blended with local Apulian communities to form a distinct regional identity.
+The Iapygians spoke Messapic, a Paleo-Balkan language written in Greek-derived alphabets.
+Their culture, distinct in dress, religion, and burial customs, underwent significant Hellenizing influences from the 6th century BC onward, largely through contacts with nearby Greek colonies such as Taras.

-After their lands were gradually colonized by the Romans from the late 4th century onward and eventually annexed to the Roman Republic by the early 1st century BC, Iapygians were fully Latinized and assimilated into Roman culture.
+Initially organised in dispersed rural settlements, Iapygian communities gradually evolved into fortified centres and emerging city-states by the 4th century BC.
+From the late 4th century BC, the region was progressively subjugated and colonised by Rome, and by the early 1st century BC the Iapygians were fully Latinised and assimilated into Roman culture.

 Name

 The region was known to the Greeks of the 5th century BC as Iapygía (Ἰαπυγία), and its inhabitants as the Iápyges (Ἰάπυγες).
 It was probably the term used by the indigenous peoples to designate themselves.
 The name Iapyges has also been compared to that of the Iapydes, an Illyrian tribe of northern Dalmatia.

 Some ancient sources treat Iapygians and Messapians as synonymous, and several writers of the Roman period referred to them as Apuli in the north, Poediculi in the centre, and Sallentini or Calabri in the south.
 By the middle of the 3rd century, Iapygians were generally divided by contemporary observers among three peoples: the Daunians in the north, the Peucetians in the centre, and the Messapians in the south.
 This tripartite cultural division is supported by archaeological findings, such as variations in ceramics, settlement patterns, and funerary practices.
 Discrepancies in the names given by Greek and Roman observers may indicate that the sub-ethnic Iapygian structures were unstable and sometimes fragmented.

 In the southern part of Apulia, the natives themselves divided the region into two parts: one around the Iapygian Cape inhabited by the Salentinoi and another by the Kalabroi.
 For central and northern Apulia, Strabo notes that while Greek sources refer to groups such as the Peuketioi (also called Poidikloi) and Daunioi, the natives collectively called the area Apulia.

+The name Apulia itself may derive from Iapygia after passing from Greek to Oscan to Latin and undergoing subsequent morphological shifts.